x1van510/eBay-Rolex-Sales-Data/README.md

 - Explore and analyze data with a few questions regarding sales
 - Visualize the finalized data onto a dashboard that provides shorthand answers to sales data keypoints.

 Follow along with the Jupyter notebook file (eBay Rolex Sales.ipynb) to see the process.
+See dashboard image (Rolex _Root Beer_ GMT-II Master (25).png) or Tableau file (eBay Rolex.twbx) for visualization.